duken72/codingForDummies/cmakeFD/README.md

 CMake is a tool for build system.
 If you don't know or forget what it means to compile and build code, check this video: ["How do computers read code?"](https://youtu.be/QXjU9qTsYCc).

 The project needs to be compiled, built with makefiles.
 There is a need to maintain and update this files.
-It would be a tedious task as the project scale grows, unless there is a tool to automate the process of generating these makefiles.
+It would be a tedious task as the project scale grows (.eg, using ROS), unless there is a tool to automate the process of generating these makefiles.
 This is where build systems come into play: GNU Make, Autotools, SCons, Premake, Ninja, Meson, FASTBuild, Sharpmake, Maven, Ant, Gradle. ([src](https://julienjorge.medium.com/an-overview-of-build-systems-mostly-for-c-projects-ac9931494444))

-Hopefully, this guide will give you a brief overview of what is needed.
+Hopefully, these notes will give you a brief overview of what is needed.

 -------